liamnaylor/MAD/README.md

 be declared as variables rather than objects for use.

 The eslint Visual Studio Code extension was used to automatically scan through the code to format.

+NOTE: THE DECLINE FRIEND REQUEST FUNCTION IS WORKING PROPERLY HOWEVER FORGOT TO SHOW ON THE SCREENCAST.